scipy-conference/scipy_proceedings/papers/david_pugh/paper.rst

 * `Chapter 18`_: Inheritance;
 * `Chapter 19`_: Case Study on Tkinter.

 While this year a few students managed to get through at least some of the OOP chapters, the majority of students managed only to get through chapter 13 over the course of the five, three-hour morning sessions.
 Those students who did manage to reach the OOP chapters in general failed to grasp the point of OOP and did not see how they might apply OOP ideas in their own research.
 I see this as a major failing of my teaching.
-I find OOP ideas extremely intutitive and make use of them to varying degrees in almost all code that I write.
-I need to find a way to better motivate/present OOP concepts!

 .. _`Chapter 1`: http://www.greenteapress.com/thinkpython/html/thinkpython002.html
 .. _`Chapter 2`: http://www.greenteapress.com/thinkpython/html/thinkpython003.html